 Fleas really become a problem when the weather warms up.
 When you notice the temperature rising, start observing your pets.
 Do they scratch more often than usual?
 This could indicate a flea problem.
 And pay attention to your own skin as well.

-If you don’t have pets, you’re not necessarily off the hook.
+If you don’t have pets, it doesn’t necessarily mean you don’t have fleas.
 Fleas also live under outbuildings, in attics, and in crawl spaces.

 Sometimes when you have a flea infestation, you can actually see the fleas in your home or on your pet.
 You may also notice dried blood, empty egg cases, shed larval skins, and flea feces underneath carpets, furniture, and rugs.
 Adult fleas leave behind flea dirt with their feces.
 It looks like ground black pepper, and you’ll spot it in areas where you pet often lies down — the sofa, rug, bed, etc.